FORMS: Kickoff Forms

 Once selected, the Block will automatically be added to the list above with one Choice by default.

 IMPORTANT: When you add a Choice Block to the list, the "Form Actions" section will be removed.
-Instead, you'll be filling out this information in each Choice Sub Block.
+Instead, you'll be filling out this information for each Choice by clicking the gear icon next to your Choice options.

 Click the icon to configure what will happen if the Contact makes this particular choice.
 This is similar to filling out a Kickoff Form in which you choose the Contact's Role and Coordinator, and optionally assign them to a Circle, apply a Folder Generator, etc.